Alexandru2k21/Parallax-website-anime.github.io/README.md

-This is a website gallery for anime lovers
+This is a website gallery for anime lovers.